-Travel Photography with the Sony A7rII and Leica Lenses
+Travel photos with the Sony A7rII and Leica glass

 Travel photography has always been a compromise between quality, bulk, weight and inconspicuousness.
 Putting together a travel friendly photo system that would deliver on all these points was a fun minimalist challenge.
 I used to shoot Nikon full-frame bodies paired with their top glass.
 The quality was there but the combos quickly became too heavy and cumbersome to carry around.
 That’s when I decided to switch to the A7 system.
 But as Sony would release new lenses, I’d fall back into the trap and buy them!
 I quickly realized that I was facing the same issues as before: my kit was too heavy and bulky again!

 I recently had the opportunity to travel to Thailand for three weeks.
 It was a backpacking trip and I committed to embracing lightweight traveling, even if it meant leaving some of the lenses home.
 I packed all my belongings in a 33L backpack and all my photography gear in a tiny messenger shoulder bag.
 To keep the kit minimal yet versatile, I chose all M-mount rangefinder lenses.
 I did my best to keep the total cost as affordable as possible (for M-mount lenses that is)!

 Everything I packed fit in a carry-on sized backpack and camera bag.
 I won’t lie, I was pretty proud of the achievement!
 Here is the travel photography kit I ended up with for Thailand:

 – Batteries, memory cards, filters, filter pouch, Leatherman Skeletool CX, Pedco Ultrapod, Sony HVLF20M small flash, remote, white balance card, small air rocket, MagicFiber cloth, Peak Design strap, lens cleaning pen, simple pen

 It was a little tight but everything listed above fit in a cheap and tiny water-resistant Bestek messenger shoulder camera bag.